Married to a national of another country or a foreign national married to a South African? The foreign divorce

 If, in the course of the marriage, the couple has lived in numerous locations, there are other considerations.
 There may be jointly owned property in a foreign country.
 In dividing the assets of the marriage, an attorney will appraise the location of the assets and their liquidity.
 It will also be important to consider whether a divorce order sanctioned in South Africa will be enforceable in the country of the husband’s domicile or where the property is located.

-Antenuptial contracts can help
+Antenuptial contracts can help an international divorce

 As we’ve said on numerous occasions, antenuptial contracts (ANCs) can be real lifesavers in more than one situation.
 They make a difference to what happens on death and in the event of divorce.
 Where the divorce involves a foreign national, an ANC – or a postnuptial contract if there is one – can make the difference between acrimony and harmony.
 Whatever the laws of a foreign jurisdiction, which may not be as progressive or as fair as the laws of South Africa, the terms of the antenuptial or postnuptial contract will be applied to the divorce settlement.